josevitoor/desafio-react-node/README.md

 docker-compose up -d
 ```

-The PostgreSQL database will be accessible on port 5432 3. n the `api`, folder, run the following command to start Prisma Studio:
+The PostgreSQL database will be accessible on port 5432.

+3. In the `api`, folder, run the following command to start Prisma Studio:

 ```bash
 npx prisma studio